Crispy Caper Lemon Salmon

 Instructions

-• Add salmon, cover with fresh lemon juice and season with Maldon sea salt and freshly ground pepper.
+• Place the 8 ounce salmon fillet in the baking dish and cover with the 2 tablespoons fresh lemon juice and season with Maldon sea salt & freshly ground pepper.

 • While salmon is cooking, lightly spray a small frying pan and heat to medium.
-Add capers.
+Add the drained and blotted 1/4 cup brined capers.
 Saute for 3-5 minutes, or until capers start to crisp and brown.
 Remove from heat and salt aside until salmon is complete.

 • Remove salmon, which should be a light pink and flake easily with a fork.
 Top with crispy capers and serve.